+ Hacks to make your ice last literally forever!

 Hack 5: No Brain Freeze

 Cut down on food that requires a cooler.
-More posts coming on that topic, but think about tuna and canned chicken, beef jerky, bagels, apples, noodles, backpacker meals… none of that needs to be cold.
+Another post on that topic is coming, but try tuna and canned chicken, beef jerky, bagels with peanut butter, apples, noodles, backpacker meals… none of that needs to be cold.

 Hack 6: Fuck off